- Hide menu

 7. Lecithin can be soy or sunflower based.

-8. The majority of lecithin is extracted from soy beans meaning it is both vegetarian and vegan friendly.
+8. The majority of lecithin is extracted from soybeans, meaning it is both vegetarian and vegan-friendly.

 9. Use it in recipes to replace some of the fat content, and it will also improve the moisture and texture of your recipes.

-10. As an emulsifier, it helps oil-and-water mixtures such as those in gravy, nut butters and soups to blend and remain combined.
+10. As an emulsifier, it helps oil-and-water mixtures such as those in gravy, nut butters, and soups to blend and remain combined.

 12. For the suspending and emulsifying properties, it is added to various sauces, gravies, soups, nut butters, and gravies.
-Lecithin is an important ingredient in chocolate, caramel, confectionary coatings for spattering control, to prevent crystallization, and as an emulsifier.
+Lecithin is an essential ingredient in chocolate, caramel, confectionary coatings for spattering control, to prevent crystallization, and as an emulsifier.

 13. Add the lecithin slowly towards the end of any recipe.